Saving some pennies on your big day is at the top of most brides lists when it comes to planning their wedding.

 These simple and super easy air dry clay hearts make perfect favours for guests as you can use rubber stamps to imprint each guests name or initials acting as place settings at the same time!
 Alternatively they would look beautiful hung up to add a personal touch to your wedding venue, the list of what you can do with these air dry clay hearts really is endless.

-Here’s how you make them . . .
+Here’s how to make them . . .

 How to Make Air Dry Clay Hearts